jbananak-jfrog/ReadME-ML/docs/JFROG ML/build-models/model-registry-and-metadata.md

 ## Automatic Dependency Logging

-During every build, the JFrog ML platform runs `pip freeze` to log all of the dependencies used during the build.
+During every build, the JFrog ML platform runs `pip freeze` to capture the environment state, and log all of the dependencies used during the build.

 <Callout icon="⚠️" theme="warning">
   **Warning**